 Appeals and complaints (for applicants)

-If you have a problem with an admissions decision or with the way your application has been handled, in most cases the issue will be able to be resolved amicably and without having to use the formal process.
+The University of Sheffield is committed to providing a fair, efficient and transparent admissions service.
+If you have a problem with an admissions decision or with how your application has been handled, we're usually able to resolve it amicably and without having to use the formal process.

-Feedback
+Stage 1: Feedback

-If you require feedback on one of our decisions, please email your request to us at study@sheffield.ac.uk, including your name, your UCAS ID or Sheffield applicant number and the course you applied for.
+If you need feedback on one of our decisions, please email your request to us at admissions@sheffield.ac.uk, including your name, your UCAS ID or Sheffield applicant number and the course you applied for.
 We aim to respond within 10 working days.

 Once feedback has been issued, we may not be able to respond to additional requests for information on the same application.

-Submitting a formal appeal or complaint
+Stage 2: Submitting a formal appeal or complaint

-- Appeals are made against specific admissions decisions (for example a decision not to make an offer);
+- Appeals are made against specific admissions decisions (for example a decision not to make an offer)

-- Complaints concern any aspect of the consideration of an application by the University.
+- Complaints concern any aspect of the consideration of an application by the University

-The grounds on which appeals and complaints can be made are set out in the Procedure, but please note that appeals/complaints cannot be made against academic or professional judgement.
+The grounds on which appeals and complaints can be made are set out in the procedure, but please note that appeals/complaints cannot be made against academic or professional judgement.

 - There was a material procedural irregularity that rendered the process leading to the decision taken in respect of the appeal or complaint unfair